Skip to content

 CREATE INDEX myIndex ON MyTable(A <Type>,B <Type>,C <Type>,....);

-Joint indexes are helpful when multiple columns participate in your query's where clause.
+Joint indexes are helpful when multiple columns participate in your query's WHERE clause.
 It will enable the query optimizer to find out the best path to return the results by reducing the search space.

 Note